Suru7971/RetailRocket-User-Funnel-Analysis/README.md

 This project demonstrates my ability to:

-- Analyze large-scale datasets (2.7M+ records)
+- Analyze large-scale behavioral datasets (2.7M+ events)
-- Write SQL queries for business analysis
 - Build KPI-driven Power BI dashboards
+- Write SQL queries for funnel and conversion analysis
-- Create DAX measures for conversion tracking
+- Develop DAX measures for business metrics
+- Identify customer drop-off points and conversion bottlenecks
-- Generate business recommendations from data
+- Translate user behavior into actionable business recommendations
-- Communicate insights to stakeholders

-This is an end-to-end analytics project covering data extraction, analysis, visualization, and business decision-making.
+This project covers the complete analytics lifecycle from data extraction and transformation to dashboard development and business decision-making.

+## 📌 Executive Summary

+Using 2.7 million e-commerce events from the RetailRocket dataset, this analysis evaluated user behavior across the online shopping funnel.

+The dashboard identified significant drop-offs between product views, cart additions, and purchases.
+While over 1.4 million users viewed products, only 2.69% added items to their cart and just 0.83% completed a purchase.

+The analysis revealed a cart abandonment rate of 68.9%, highlighting a major conversion opportunity.
+Additional insights showed peak user activity during evening hours and identified top-performing products driving purchases.

+These findings provide actionable recommendations to improve conversion rates, reduce cart abandonment, and increase overall revenue.

+## 📊 Project Highlights

+- 🛒 2.7M+ E-commerce Events Analyzed
+- 👥 1.4M+ Unique Visitors Evaluated
+- 📉 68.9% Cart Abandonment Identified
+- 📈 Conversion Funnel Analysis Dashboard
+- ⚡ 19 SQL Business Queries
+- 📊 Power BI + DAX Analytics Solution
+-
 **Business Question:**
 > "Where are we losing users in the shopping funnel — and what can we do about it?"